jwmcglynn/videosync/protocol.md

 Shared Data Types
 -----------------

-When users or videos are referenced by the protocol they are always represented in the same format.
+Shared data types are, such as videos or users, are always represented in the same format and will be abbreviated later in the document.

 ### Users